Chai (Indian Spicy Tea) 2 Ways

 grating of fresh nutmeg

-Put the spices and the tea into a saucepan, bring up to the boil then turn down and simmer gently, covered with a lid, for 10 minutes.
-Add your stevia etc to taste, or leave out if you don’t need any sweetness.
+Put the spices, water and tea into a saucepan, bring up to the boil, turn down and simmer, covered with a lid, for 1-15 minutes.
+Add milk and sweetening to taste.

 Posh Chai Blend to use again and again

 I adapted this from a lovely Fortnum and Mason blend my nephew gave me.
 But using South African Redbush (rooibosch) instead of normal tea enhances the health benefits.

 3 cinnamon sticks, broken up with your hands (make sure it’s the real Ceylon cinnamon, which looks like rolled cigars.
 The cinnamon that looks like rough bark is only Cassia cinnamon, which doesn’t have the health benefits)

 20 cracked cardamom pods (bash whole coriander seeds and cardamom pods in a pestle and mortar for a minute)

 2 star anise if you have them, broken up